sol-eng/vagrant-ansible-sandbox/centos-rsp-rsc/README.md

 From this directory:

 - To boot all machines: `vagrant up`
+- To make a change: `vagrant provision`
 - To stop all machines: `vagrant halt`
+- To tear down all machines: `vagrant destroy` (confirmation req. for each)

 Optional:
 - Boot up just the RStudio Server Pro machine: `vagrant up rsp`